 New Hanover Regional Medical Center’s Junior Volunteer Program provides a year-round program and is designed to offer teens a meaningful and valuable learning experience by volunteering in a thriving hospital.
 Teens will have the opportunity to meet healthcare professionals; learn about various healthcare careers; participate in educational sessions/tours and volunteer in many placement areas within the hospital.
 Combining hands-on experience through volunteer work and education, the program foster interests to healthcare leaders of tomorrow, while serving the community.

 Things to know when applying to the Junior Volunteer Program:

 - NHRMC Volunteer Services does not accept applications for court ordered community service hours.
 If you are interested in a job shadowing opportunity, senior project mentor or an internship, please contact the Human Resources Department at (910) 667-7049.

 - Six-month service commitment is required with a total of fifty volunteer hours.

-- Complete the application and submit other required forms within 5 days of submitting the application.
+- Complete the application and submit other required forms within five (5) days of submitting the application.

-- Complete an interview with the Volunteer Coordinator.
+- Complete an interview or group interviews with the Volunteer Coordinator and staff members

 - Assignment areas, schedules and training dates will be discussed and confirmed at the interview.